syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 example, don't really care about the details; all you want is to run your application.

-Create a Resource Request for a new EasyApp offering:
+Create a request for a new EasyApp Resource:

 ```yaml
 cat <<EOF | kubectl --context $PLATFORM apply --filename -